drillingsessions/CPlusPlus/Readme.md

 sudo apt install -y clang cmake
 ```

-To verify everything was installed correctly, try to fetch each tool version by executing
+To verify everything was installed correctly, try to fetch each tool's version by executing
 ```bash
 clang --version
 cmake --version